CraterCrash/godot-orchestrator-docs/docs/getting-started/introduction/key_concepts.md

 Orchestrator is a Godot-plugin that is based on a set of key abstractions.

-An `Orchestration` is the main resource that you will be creating and managing using the Orchestrator plug-in.
+An `Orchestration` is the main resource that you will be creating and managing using the Orchestrator plug-in, common referred to as `.torch` files.
 It represents a Godot `Script` object that contains one or more graphs with any number of connected nodes.

 Orchestrations also support user-defined functions, variables, and signals, much like you would see in `GDScript` or `C#` script.